Let me take you back a few years - okay, so slightly more than a few years - to a primary school in North Yorkshire.

 Look closer.
-There's a little girl taking off her coat, hanging it on the peg with her name above it.
+There's a little girl taking off her coat, hanging it on the peg.
 Can you see?
-She's skinny, with blonde-ish hair, which is rapidly disappearing but it was there when she was a toddler, and she's rushing straight for the Home Corner.
+She's skinny, with blonde-ish hair, which is rapidly turning brown, but it was blonde when she was a toddler, white blonde.
+She's rushing straight for the Home Corner.

 Remember those?
-They were usually next to the Interest Table, the one that had the ubiquitous feather on it, sitting next to a couple of shiny stones and a bird's nest with a broken blue speckled egg that somebody found on the way to school and brought in.
+They were usually next to the Interest Table, the one that had the ubiquitous feather on it, which was usually sitting next to a shiny stone and a bird's nest with a broken blue speckled egg in it that somebody found on the way to school and brought in.

-Oh no, this little girl hasn't got time for reading anyway, she's only interested in getting to the Home Corner before anyone else so she can tidy it up, make it look pretty, and make pretend tea while bossing the others about.
+This little girl hasn't got time for reading anyway.
+She's only interested in getting to the Home Corner before anyone else so she can tidy it up, make it look pretty, and make pretend tea while bossing the others about.

 Surprising isn't it?
 Because of course you've guessed who the little girl is.
 She's me.